 Self-Sacrificing - A high score indicates a strong tendency to empathize with others in need and nurture them, even when doing so requires the person to sacrifice one's own needs for the sake of those who seem to be in need.

 Intrusive/Needy - A high score indicates a need to be both friendly and controlling.
-People with high scores describe themselves as excessively friendly, outgoing, and sociable to an extreme degree that other experience as excessively intrusive into their affairs.
+People with high scores describe themselves as excessively friendly, outgoing, and sociable to an extreme degree that others experience as excessively intrusive into their affairs.

 If you are unable to find the translation you need, you can request permission to make a translation.